jdeath/Hubspace-Homeassistant/README.md

 On/Off,Brightness: PIR switch (HPDA311CWB)

 Outlets (HPKA315CWB) work with on/off on both outputs.
-Sinlgle outlet (HPPA51CWB and HPPA11AWBA023) models handled correctely
+Single outlet (HPPA51CWB and HPPA11AWBA023) models handled correctly

 Landscape Transformer works with on/off on all 3 outputs.
 System-wide Watts and voltage available as attribute in first output entity